ArduPilot/ardupilot_wiki/common/source/docs/common-vl53l0x-lidar.rst

 - `Pololu <https://www.pololu.com/product/2490>`__ (VL53L0X, 2m)
 - `Adafruit <https://www.adafruit.com/product/3317>`__ (VL53L0X, 2m)

-Connecting to the Flight Controller
+Connecting to the Autopilot
 -----------------------------------

-Connect the VCC, GND, SDA ans SCL lines of the lidar to the I2C port on the flight controller as shown below for the first rangefinder.
+Connect the VCC, GND, SDA ans SCL lines of the lidar to the I2C port on the autopilot as shown below for the first rangefinder.

 .. image:: ../../../images/vl53l0x-pixhawk.jpg